mosaic-design-system/docs/src/components/tabs-1.md

       \r

-      •\tA minimum of two tabs should be used with a maximum of up to eight to ensure tabs remain on a single row and don't wrap onto two.
+      •\tA minimum of two tabs should be used with a maximum of up to eight to ensure all tabs remain on a single row and don't wrap onto two.

       \r